 Playful and Inquisitive, the endangered Golden Monkey can only be found in high altitude forests, especially near bamboos – their primary diets.
 Inside Volcanoes National Park, there are two habituated troops of around 80 members waiting to be discovered.
-The walk follows the same path as the gorilla trek but less strenuous as these golden furred mammals usually live in lower altitudes.
+The walk follows the same path as the gorilla trek but less strenuous as these golden furred mammals usually live on lower grounds.
 Once you locate them, you will spend about an hour with these energetic creatures, watching them swinging from trees to trees and racing after one another in circles around you

 Combine this itinerary with other wonderful Tanzania & Rwanda Experiences